Why should I hire you as my makeup artist?

 If I have sensitive skin or Roscea, can I still get my makeup done?

 Absolutely.
 There are 2 solutions I generally use.
 If you have a sensitivity to certain products you are welcome to bring your own.
+If you know which ingredient causes an undesirable result, we will eliminate the usage of products with that ingredient listed.
 Specifically with foundation, airbrush is always an option.

 What is Airbrush makeup and how is it different?
 Do you use it on your brides?